ChandaLab/DISC/README.md

 ## Authors

 David S. White conceived and wrote the DISC algorithm as part of his PhD work at UW-Madison in the labs of Baron Chanda and Randall Goldsmith.
-Owen Rafferty contributed to the development of the GUI for running the DISC algorithm.
+Owen Rafferty developed the DISCO GUI and its auxiliary functions.

-## Contact
+## Requests and Contact

+Please tell us of any **bugs** or **feature requests** through the [issue tracker](https://github.com/ChandaLab/DISC/issues) on Github, and we'll do our best to address them.
+In bug reports, please describe the bug, enumerate steps to reproduce it, paste the error MATLAB reports, describe expected behavior, list system information (OS, MATLAB version, and DISC version), and optionally add screenshots and your email address.

-If you have any questions, comments, or bugs to report, we will do our best to address them.
-Please email David S. White at dwhite7@wisc.edu
+If you have any other questions or comments, please email David S. White at dwhite7@wisc.edu.

 ## References